Store

 Home > Blog > Adrenal Health > Health Benefits of Hand Clapping

 Hand clapping to improve your healthHand clapping is a universal gesture.
-From the time a baby first learns the coordination required to clap his or her hands at only a few months of age, there will be many occasions in that babyā€™s life that lead to hand clapping.
+When a baby first learns the coordination required to clap his or her hands at only a few months of age, many occasions in that baby’s life lead to hand clapping.

 Acupressure, Reflexology, and Hand Clapping